-The CivicLab proudly announces the launch of a new series of training programs to help you organize, resist, engage and WIN for social justice!
+The CivicLab proudly announces the launch of the POWER Institute to deliver training programs to help you organize, resist, engage and WIN for social justice!

 Our first workshops are on basic subjects to prepare people who are new to public life.

 Session #1 – Wednesday, June 14 – 7-9pm – “Chicago 101” – What are the basics for preparing to organize and win in a city dominated by the Democratic Machine for 75 years?
 You will learn about the history of Chicago grassroots victories, how wards work, what aldermen are most vulnerable and much more!
 All attendees will get a copy of “Chicago Is Not Broke.
 Funding the City We Deserve.”